Register For Programs

 • In-Home Respite Care

+Our In-Home Respite Services offer one-to-one support for individuals.
 This gives parents an essential break from caregiving so they can support their own well-being.
+Our experienced team creates possibilities for community engagement and connections.

-Program Fees: There are no program fees for In-Home Respite, however parents are responsible for out-of-pocket field trip or activity costs for staff and your child.
+Program Fees: There are no program fees for In-Home Respite; however, parents are responsible for out-of-pocket field trip or activity costs for staff and your child.

 Important Q & A